The ingenious Spanish invention to irrigate the field using up to 70% less water

 Another of the great advantages of DeepDrop is the easy installation of these mushroom-shaped capsules.
 No professional required for installation and the farmer himself can install it easily using the material he already has, such as pipes or irrigation control systems.

-"Does not involve a high cost such as the one that involves sensors or artificial intelligence, and it is also compatible with these technologies, so if they are already installed there is no problem”, says Ernesto Rico.
-"It is an investment, because by the time it is installed, with the savings in water, fertilizer and labor for the installation, it is already paying off."
+«Does not involve a high cost such as the one that involves sensors or artificial intelligence, and is also compatible with these technologies, so if they are already installed there is no problem," says Ernesto Rico.
+"It is an investment, because by the time it is installed, with the savings in water, fertilizers and labor for the installation, it is already paying for itself."

 The family business, under the name of Creacciona, is in full growth, and in Spain it has already installed the DeepDrop, in addition to Malaga, in various areas of Valencia and Barcelona, up to 150.000 devices between the different plantations.
 The revolutionary system is also arousing the interest of countries such as Chile, the United Arab Emirates, Qatar or France, but Ernesto Rico and his family seek to go further.

-"More than growing at a business level, what we are looking for is a social benefit“says the businessman.
-“Water is a good for everyone and here in Malaga, for example, there are already cuts in the supply for consumption.
-I want us to join the large number of small businesses and people who individually are innovating to bring out new things that help us all.
-Then, of course, there is the economic benefit if the project succeeds, and that creates prosperity, autonomy and employment ”, he concludes.
+«More than growing at a business level, what we are looking for is a social benefit«says the businessman. «Water is everyone's good and here in Malaga, for example, there are already cuts in the supply for consumption.
+I want us to join the large number of small companies and people who individually are innovating to bring out new things that help us all.
+Then, of course, there is the economic benefit if the project succeeds, and that creates prosperity, autonomy and employment," he concludes.

 Previous article